IanMcGonigle/blog/dilettantedad/content/posts/vacation.md

 The sun deck on the ferry was only available while we were in the Venetian lagoon, Grant and I made the most of it.
 The majority of the trip across the Adriatic we read our respective books.

-We arrived in Rovijn to a spectacular sunset.
+We arrived in Rovinj to a spectacular sunset.
 The dock was just outside the old city, and we had great views of the city and the islands just off the coast.
 The boys looked at the old city and said "IT LOOKS JUST LIKE VENICE".
 We were met by Damir, our driver for the Croatian portion of our trip.
-He took us in a big black van and we drove away from Rovijn to an agro-tourismo winery called San Tomasso.
+He took us in a big black van and we drove away from Rovinj to an agro-tourismo winery called San Tomasso.
 This was further from the city than we had anticipated.

 Upon arrival we were greeted by what appeared to be the sole person working at the hotel.
 We had a late dinner, and settled in to a very small but well appointed suite.